Description

 5.0 out of 5 stars genius.

-mr benson signed his first record deal when he was ten. yes ten years old.this live album is a magical snapshot of him when he was just about to get more commercial. the charisma that he puts into his performance on stage is something to behold. get to see him live if you can. the mood on this album is upbeat from the start. from the opener through his cover of the drifters “on broadway” and a wonderful rendition of “the greatest love of all”. then the stand out track- ode to a kudu
+Mr. Benson signed his first record deal when he was ten. yes ten years old.
+This live album is a magical snapshot of him when he was just about to get more commercial. the charisma that he puts into his performance on stage is something to behold. get to see him live if you can. the mood on this album is upbeat from the start. from the opener through his cover of the drifters “on Broadway” and a wonderful rendition of “the greatest love of all”. then the stand out track- ode to a kudu

-you might never hear better jazz guitar work than this.
+you might never hear better jazz guitar work than this. like i said- genius.

 5.0 out of 5 stars Bensons great live album,